France braces for huge strikes over Macron pension reforms | DW | 05.12.2019

 - Buses, trains and flights have been canceled and most of the Paris subway system will come to a halt.

-- More than half of all primary and secondary teachers are set to walk out.
+- Schools are closed as more than half of all primary and secondary teachers walked out.

 - Hospital emergency rooms will operate on thin staffing as nurses and doctors strike.